EFAP Section 3

 1. Make sure you have all the information needed from the Sub Agencies for the Application.

 5. The Lead Agency selected at the meeting must submit detailed meeting minutes with the Application, using the EFAP Biennial Meeting Minutes Tool (AGR-2396) or an alternate format that contains all of the information that is required in the Biennial Meeting Minutes Tool.
-This includes a listing of who was at the meeting, details of the discussions, the vote count for each decision, and the justification for any votes where duplication of service was determined.
+This includes a listing of attendees, details of the discussions, the vote count for each decision, and the justification for any votes where duplication of service was determined.

 2. Process when a group cannot arrive at a decision on one or more issues.